Juan Rodríguez Aretio: Club career

 After standing out in regional football, Aretio arrived at Celta in the 1943–44 season along with Pahiño to sweeten the goodbye of two monsters: Nolete, who left football; and Juan del Pino, who signed for Sabadell.
 In their first year at the club, they formed a great attacking quintet made up of Roig, Miguel Muñoz, Pahiño, Aretio, and Vázquez, which played a crucial role in taking Vigo out of the Segunda División.
 In 1948, he was a member of the Vigo side that reached the final of the 1948 Spanish Cup, which still is the club's only Copa del Rey final appearance, but they lost 1–4 to Sevilla FC, courtesy of a hat-trick from Mariano Uceda.
 In the late 1940s, Aretio began to fall apart as the exodus of stars from Celta began: Pahiño and Muñoz signed for Real Madrid, and a year later they were joined by Gabriel Alonso and Sobrado, while Roig retired from football.

 Aretio thus left Celta too in October 1949, and went to Barcelona, where he joined the ranks of FC Barcelona, who paid five hundred thousand pesetas for him.
 At Barcelona, he did not lose his goal-scoring instinct, scoring 7 goals in 19 competitive matches, always accompanied in this aspect by Pahiño.
 After playing for Barcelona, Murcia, and Sporting de Gijón, with whom he played twenty matches in 1951–52, and ten in 1952–53.
 Aretio then returned to Celta in November 1953, but he was no longer the player who had left, and was released at the end of that season.
 In total, he scored 63 goals in 148 matches for Celta.
 He ended his career at Salgueiros of the Portuguese Second Division in 1955–56, at the age of 34.

-Aretio was the footballer with the sublime dribble and had prodigious and elegant ease with his header shots.
+Aretio was known as a footballer with dribbling skills and had an aptitude for header shots.